 Sage advice: Trust and allow members to help each other flourish

 Professional organizations offer mentoring to members as an added value within a tiered benefit package.
-And when the mentoring program is easy to use, when members “don't have to jump through hoops to find topics or coaches,” the numbers of participants in a program grows quickly.
+And when the mentoring program is easy to use, when members “don’t have to jump through hoops to find topics or coaches,” the number of participants in a program grows quickly.

 Reducing the friction for connection makes connecting more fruitful and rewarding.
 “The default is people connecting within the platform.
 It’s all right there, making it so much easier,” declared the coaching platform administrator for a national organization.

-She continued: “Coaching is a huge component to our career resource offerings.
+She continued: “Coaching is a huge component of our career resource offerings.
 We want members to see people like themselves.
 We look at what types of learners are meeting with what types of coaches.
 We want to be the hub for coaching resources for our state associations and all of our partners.
 The way the platform is set up, we can do that so easily, indicating different cohorts and groups.
 Customization is also really helpful: selecting for a conversation topic, area of expertise, and location.”